 Popular now on KPCC

-Prior to that, Rina was a news editor for the station.
-She also covered crime and public safety as a reporter, looking at the systems designed to help people who fall into poverty, social welfare, public mental health systems, or criminal justice system — and help many get back on their feet.
+Prior to that, Rina covered California's social safety net for the station, with a particular focuses on homelessness.
+She's also served as a news editor for the station and covered crime and public safety as a reporter, looking at the systems designed to help people who fall into poverty, social welfare, public mental health systems, or criminal justice system — and help many get back on their feet.

 Rina came to L.A. from the Bay Area, where she launched the Informant, a digital collaboration between NPR and KALW.
 Her reporting there focused on California's prison, jails, and law enforcement agencies, and the effect of crime and the criminal justice system on communities.

 Palta is a graduate of Haverford College and UC Berkeley's Graduate School of Journalism.
 In her spare time, she's a world-class eater and aspiring surfer.

 Both suspects in the Bryan Stow case have been ordered to stand trial for assault and battery in the beating of San Francisco Giants fan Stow at Dodger Stadium.

 Dorene Sanchez testified in the hearing that will decide whether her brother, Louie Sanchez, and her fiancé, Marvin Norwood, will face trial for assault and mayhem.

 This morning, the court heard testimony from Mary Dolores Donley, who said she was parked near the spot where Bryan Stow fell to the ground.